Cambridge, 17-22 August 2026

 Tamper-evident enclosures for AI hardware

 AI accelerators dissipate 1,200W and need liquid cooling.
 How do you seal them in a tamper-evident enclosure while keeping them cool?
-Insights from nuclear monitoring and banking HSMs may transfer, but nobody has done this for GPUs.
+Insights from nuclear monitoring and banking HSMs may transfer, but this hasn’t been done for GPUs.
+Without it, no third party can verify what is running on a chip cluster, regardless of what the operator claims.

 Mutually trusted attestation hardware